JetBrains/jetbrains_guide/sites/pycharm-guide/contents/tutorials/fastapi-aws-kubernetes/setup_sqlalchemy_2/index.md

 Yes, two new tables have been created.
-There is a table name called **alembic_version**, which basically keeps history of all migrations applied.
-You can compare its similarity with the django migrations table if you have previously worked with Django.
+There is a table name called **alembic_version**, which basically keeps a history of all migrations applied.
+You can compare its similarity with the Django migrations table if you have previously worked with Django.

 Also, the user table has been migrated.

-In the next tutorial, we will be focusing on writing RestAPIs and performing CRUD operations.
+In the next tutorial, we will be focusing on writing REST APIs and performing CRUD operations.